 The academic capstone of the program is a two-part comprehensive exam in the form of a case study supported by peer-reviewed research.
-The first part involves a written treatment plan for an art therapy case generated from the practicum site with an actual client; the second involves an oral defense/presentation of the case to a committee of art therapy faculty members.
-Specifically, students should be able to demonstrate the following:
+The case study provides students with the opportunity to fully integrate counseling and art therapy perspectives and practice through class presentation and comprehensive exam paper.
+In general, students should be able to demonstrate the following in the comprehensive exam:

-- An understanding of the fundamental principles of art therapy practice, including diagnosis, assessment, evidence-based treatment, individual and group process, human development, psychopathology, the role of culture, gender, family, spirituality, and the biopsychosocial bases of behavior, etc. - An understanding of how the creative process and visual arts promote wellness, healing and therapeutic change - An understanding of appropriate use of art-based assessments, interventions and media as applicable to the treatment process - A recognition of how client imagery, symbolism and metaphor communicate thoughts and feelings, challenges and strengths and support growth and well-being - An understanding of art therapy research, including experimental, quasiexperimental, and non-experimental designs, particularly as they pertain to treatment of mental/emotional disorders - An ability to write clearly about assessment and treatment and to communicate concerns effectively
+- An understanding of the fundamental principles of art therapy practice, including diagnosis, assessment, evidence-based treatment, individual and group process, human development, psychopathology, the role of culture, gender, family, spirituality, and the biopsychosocial bases of behavior, etc. - · An understanding of how the creative process and visual arts promote wellness, healing and therapeutic change - · An understanding of appropriate use of art-based assessments, interventions and media as applicable to the treatment process - A recognition of how client imagery, symbolism and metaphor communicate thoughts and feelings, challenges and strengths and support growth and well-being - An understanding of art therapy research, including experimental, quasiexperimental, and non-experimental designs, particularly as they pertain to treatment of mental/emotional disorders - · An ability to write clearly about assessment and treatment and to communicate concerns effectively